reinefjord/trainhack2019/api/README.md

 ## GetStopsAlongRoute

-Retrieves a list of stopts along a given train route suitible for rendering to a user by a client.
+Retrieves a list of stops along a given train route suitible for rendering to a user by a client.

 ```ts